osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### 3D Relief

 3D raised relief maps are a beautiful three-dimensional representation of the world on your device screen.
 It works offline and you can image relief 3D on [OsmAnd vector maps](../map/vector-maps.md), any [raster maps](../map/raster-maps.md#select-raster-maps) as [Map Source](../map/raster-maps.md#main) or [Underlay/Overlay](../map/raster-maps.md#overlay-layer).
-It's [OsmAnd Pro](../purchases/android.md#pro-features) paid feature <ProFeature />.
+3D Relief is an [OsmAnd Pro](../purchases/android.md#pro-features) paid feature <ProFeature />.

 <Tabs groupId="operating-systems">